 - Associate Professor of Theology, English Bible and Apologetics

 Gunn brings extensive experience in local church ministry, editing and publishing, and research to BBS.
-He has earned degrees from Shasta Bible College and Graduate School, Corban University School of Ministry and Liberty Baptist Theological Seminary.
-He is in the dissertation phase of his Doctor of Philosophy degree from Baptist Bible Seminary.
+He has earned degrees from Shasta Bible College and Graduate School, Corban University School of Ministry, Liberty Baptist Theological Seminary and Baptist Bible Seminary.